-- Subject teachers will assess academic progress termly.
+- Academic progress will be assessed termly by subject teachers.
 Progress will be monitored by subject teachers, Curriculum Directors, Progress Leaders and the SENDCo. - CYP with SEND have a Pupil Centred Plan (PCP) or Pupil Monitoring Passport (PMP) which will be reviewed with you and the CYP each term. - CYP PCPs, PMPs and assessment data are monitored by the SENDCo each term to ensure learning approaches are appropriate and CYP with SEND are making progress. - If your CYP has an EHCP, this will be formally reviewed with you at an Annual Review with all adults involved in your CYP's education.